CliMA/Oceananigans.jl/docs/src/index.md

 # Oceananigans.jl

-*A fast and friendly incompressible fluid flow solver in Julia that can be run in 1-3 dimensions on CPUs and GPUs.*
+*🌊 Fast and friendly fluid dynamics on CPUs and GPUs.*

-Oceananigans.jl is a fast and friendly incompressible fluid flow solver written in Julia that can be run in 1-3 dimensions on CPUs and GPUs.
-It simulates the rotating Boussinesq equations in rectangular domains with some special features for fluids stratified by both temperature and salinity (oceans!) --- but can also be used without rotation, stratification, with arbitrary tracers, and arbitrary user-defined forcing functions.
+Oceananigans.jl is a fast and friendly fluid flow solver written in Julia that can be run in 1-3 dimensions on CPUs and GPUs.
+It can simulate the incompressible Boussinesq equations, the shallow water equations, or the hydrostatic Boussinesq equations with a free surface.
+Oceananigans.jl comes with user-friendly features for simulating rotating stratified fluids including user-defined boundary conditions and forcing functions, arbitrary tracers, large eddy simulation turbulence closures, high-order advection schemes, immersed boundaries, Lagrangian particle tracking, and more!

-We strive for a user interface that makes `Oceananigans.jl` as friendly and intuitive to use as possible, allowing users to focus on the science.
-Internally, we have attempted to write the underlying algorithm so that the code runs as fast as possible for the configuration chosen by the user --- from simple two-dimensional setups to complex three-dimensional simulations --- and so that as much code as possible is shared between the CPU and GPU algorithms.
+We strive for a user interface that makes Oceananigans.jl`as friendly and intuitive to use as possible, allowing users to focus on the science.
+Internally, we have attempted to write the underlying algorithm so that the code runs as fast as possible for the configuration chosen by the user --- from simple two-dimensional setups to complex three-dimensional simulations --- and so that as much code as possible is shared between the different architectures, models, and grids.

 ## Getting help